 Overturning Roe would also add strength to Texas' fetal heartbeat law, Lindquist says.
 However, if Roe is upheld, "it will have major implications for the Texas case simply because it will reaffirm the core right to abortion prior to viability."

-The Supreme Court isn't likely to deliver a decision in the Mississippi case until the spring or early summer 2022.
+The Supreme Court isn't likely to deliver a decision in the Mississippi case until spring or early summer 2022.
+As of May 3, 2022, it's not clear that the leaked draft opinion represents the court's final say on the case.